ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 {:sdf #code-sdf-protocol-map-plus-context
 title="Example of an SDF model where a CoAP-based protocol map points to the definition of relevant context information: an IP address."}

-{{code-sdf-ipaddress-context}} shows how a status report (in the "old" terminology, the message would be called a context snapshot) can provide the necessary IP address that is needed to actually retrieve the temperature value from the sensor described by the SDF model above.
+{{code-sdf-ipaddress-context}} shows how a snapshot message can provide the necessary IP address that is needed to actually retrieve the temperature value from the sensor described by the SDF model above.

 ~~~ sdf
 info: